Adasha/proximity-effect/README.md

 <script src="https://unpkg.com/proximity-effect"></script>
 ```

-### Native
+### Vanilla
-Latest ES6 version is in `src`, ES5/minified versions are in `dist`.
+Latest ES6+ version is in `src`, ES5/minified versions are in `dist`.
 Download your version of choice and embed in your HTML:
 ```html
 <script src="ProximityEffect.min.js"></script>
 ```